Learn about the Mapuche culture exploring their beautiful land

 Our sample itinerary only includes the picturesque city of Pucón as base station because of its convenient location in midst of spectacular landscapes, hiking trails, Mapuche tourism, rafting options and other outdoor activities and finally the beach of Lake Villarrica.
 You can easily explore the region from there via day trips, so there is no need for packing bags daily.
 For outdoor enthusiasts, we recommend an extension in the area around Malalcahuello as described below.

-It’s best to plan your trip in Chile with your own rental vehicle in stages and to cover the long distances with domestic flights.
-Car-Rental-Chile makes it possible: We will be happy to advise you on domestic flights and assist you with the booking process.
+It’s best to plan your trip in Chile with your own rental car in stages and to cover the long distances with domestic flights.

-First of all, a few tips on trips with a rental car to the Araucanía:
+A few tips on trips with a rental car to the Araucanía

 You should be prepared for some rainy days, even in summer.
 However, when the sun shines, the radiation is quite high, even if the temperatures are not.
 So, in addition to rain gear, you should always have sunscreen in your equipment.

 Be respectful!
-Although many Mapuche open their doors to tourists and explain their ceremonial items, instruments, clothing and rites to the travellers, many things remain sacred to them to this day.
-If you are offered to wear traditional clothing, play instruments or join the demonstration of a ritual, don´t be shy!
+Although many Mapuche open their doors to tourists and explain their ceremonial items, instruments, clothing and rites to the travelers, many things remain sacred to them to this day.
+If you are offered to wear traditional clothing, play instruments, or join the demonstration of a ritual, don't be shy!
 However, please do not just take or use instruments and other items and always ask kindly for permission before taking pictures of people.